tahoe-lafs/tahoe-lafs/docs/configuration.rst

     not specified, Tahoe-LAFS will attempt to bind the port specified on all interfaces.

+``endpoint specification string``

+    a Twisted Endpoint specification string, like "``tcp:80``" or "``tcp:3456:interface=127.0.0.1``".
+These are replacing strports strings.
+    For a full description of the format, see `the Twisted Endpoints documentation`_.
+Please note, if interface= is not specified, Tahoe-LAFS will attempt to bind the port specified on all interfaces.
+Also note that ``tub.port`` only works with TCP endpoints right now.

 ``FURL string``

     a Foolscap endpoint identifier, like
     ``pb://soklj4y7eok5c3xkmjeqpw@192.168.69.247:44801/eqpwqtzm``

 .. _the Twisted strports documentation: https://twistedmatrix.com/documents/current/api/twisted.application.strports.html
+.. _the Twisted Endpoints documentation: http://twistedmatrix.com/documents/current/core/howto/endpoints.html#endpoint-types-included-with-twisted

 Node Types
 ==========